tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 009.md

 - Rinn heads over to the pirate ship and starts searching through the captains quarters.
 He is unable to open up the foot locker he finds.
 - Vaelion and Ty'riok head over to search for any prisoners / search the rest of the ship.
+- Drovak gets the key and a locket off the captain, and tosses the key over to Rinn, almost throwing it into the water.
 -